nestordemeure/fastai2-SHAP/README.md

-# SHAP in fastai2
+# Fast-SHAP

-This repository shows an example of how to use the [SHAP](https://github.com/slundberg/shap) interpretability library inside fastai2
+This repository includes bindings to use the [SHAP](https://github.com/slundberg/shap) interpretability library with [fastai2](http://dev.fast.ai/)'s tabular learner.

+## Usage

+To use this code, you will need to install [SHAP](https://github.com/slundberg/shap) : `pip install shap`